Epidural Steroid Injection

 What is an Epidural Steroid Injection?

 An Epidural Steroid Injection (ESI) is a minimally invasive procedure we perform right here in the office!
 This procedure can help relieve pain in the neck, mid or low back by reducing inflammation around the inflamed spinal nerves due to spinal stenosis, or a disc herniation.
+For some patients an ESI can be used for sciatic pain.

 How does the Epidural Steroid Injection procedure work?